BJP president J P Nadda to address public meeting in Telangana on Sunday | Politics

 - India

 BJP president J P Nadda will address a public meeting at Nagarkurnool in Telangana on Sunday to highlight the achievements of the Central government led by Prime Minister Narendra Modi.
-Besides the public meeting at Nagarkurnool, about 140 kms from Hyderabad, Nadda is likely to meet couple of social media influencers in Hyderabad as part of BJP's outreach exercise, party sources said on Saturday.
-These meetings are not political in nature, they added.
+Nadda would also talk about the failures of the BRS government in the meeting, named as 'Nava Sankalpa Sabha', according to a BJP release.
+Before attending the the public meeting at Nagarkurnool, about 140 kms from Hyderabad, Nadda would meet noted political analyst K Nageshwar and Padma Shri recipient Ananda Shankar in Hyderabad as part of BJP's 'sampark se samarthan' campaign, it said.

+State BJP president and MP Bandi Sanjay Kumar, who held a tele-conference with the party leaders of Nagarkurnool district, urged them to work for making Nadda's public meeting a grand success.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)